 Hello world!
-We are pleased to announce that the inaugural Plasma Hack Week will be held remotely from June 28 – July 2, 2021.
-In the week before the event, we will hold prequel tutorials on topics such as Python, git & GitHub, contributing to an open source project, and writing clean scientific software.
+We are pleased to announce that the inaugural Plasma Hack Week is being held remotely from June 28 – July 2, 2021.
+Please check out the schedule for events happening during the Hack Week.

 What is a hack week and hacking?